[1]:

 return self._factor * x

-Construction of a Volterra operator with exponent \(n=2\) on the interval \([0,2\pi]\) discretized by a UniformGridFcts with 200 points.
-Note, the operator will be a non-linear operator.
-Moreover, choose the exact solution
+Having generally defined the Volterra operator above construct an explicit Volterra operator with exponent \(n=2\) on the interval \([0,2\pi]\) discretized by a UniformGridFcts with 200 points.
+Note, the operator will be non-linear operator since the exponent is not \(1\).
+Moreover, we choose the exact solution

-for which the exact solution is given as
+for which the exact data is given by

 [3]: